Get started with Onna today

 To find the right eDiscovery solution, HackerOne went directly to Slack themselves.
-“We asked them ‘Well, what do you use?’ and when they said Onna, we knew we had to find out more,” recalls Zander.
+“When they recommended Onna, we knew we had to find out more,” recalls Zander.
 With Onna, HackerOne’s IT team could now search across their Slack exports with ease, find exactly what they need, and put conversations into context giving the teams a level of intelligence they didn’t have before.
 Zander notes this deep level of search saying, “Onna does a great job of highlighting surrounding conversations in Slack that you might’ve not known to look for, but are still relevant.”

 Another way Onna saved HackerOne time was its ability to continuously sync their data into Onna and mirror Slack retention periods.
 This gave the team confidence that if an investigation came up, the information they needed was up-to-date, preserved, and discoverable in one place.

 The issues Onna solved for didn’t stop at Slack.
 When reflecting on its implementation, Zander notes, “Onna became the impetus for change for a lot of our previous processes.”